janehMETno/mk-website/_pages/metno.md

  <tr>
   <td width="25%" ><center> <img src="https://metno.github.io/mk-website/assets/images/bio/Anita_MET_Norway.png"/> </center></td>
   <td align="justify">
- Dr. Anita Verpe Dyrrdal is a senior scientist at the Climate and Model Analyses Group and is the head of the Norwegian Climate Service Centre.
+ Dr. Anita Verpe Dyrrdal is a senior scientist at the Division for Climate and Model Analyses at the Norwegian Meteorological Institute and is the head of the Norwegian Climate Service Centre.
 Her main interests are: Methodologies for estimating extreme rainfall for planning and dimensioning of infrastructures.<br>
  <a href=""> ORCID </a>;<a href=""> LinkedIn Profile </a>; <a href=""> Google Scholars </a>
  </td>
  </tr>